davidralphlewis/binaryephemera/_notes/Now.md

 ## Life

 - Fixing up the house, seeking more adventures.
 Throwing myself into life after a halting start to the year.
+Joined a gym and everything.

 ## Reading